Can You Sell a House With a Mortgage?

 “For most folks, that’s not an option,” he adds.
 “At that point, they’ll need to contact the lender to request a short sale, which is when you sell for less than what you owe.”

-The lender will have to agree to the short sale and approve an offer before you can move forward with the transaction.
+The lender must agree to the short sale and approve an offer before you can move forward with the transaction.
 Depending on the situation, it may be possible to work out an arrangement or modified payment plan.

 Who is responsible for the mortgage during the sale?

-A borrower is required to make on-time mortgage payments until the lender has paid the outstanding balance in full.
+A borrower is required to make on-time mortgage payments until the outstanding balance is paid in full.
 So as you prepare and price the home for sale, navigate offers and negotiations, and wrap the steps to closing, you’ll continue to make mortgage payments in the same way you always have.

 “Keep making your mortgage payments until the day of closing,” Bartlett says.
 “You don’t want to get caught up in the selling process and become late on your mortgage because that will really hurt you when it comes time to buy another house.”